kubevirt/community/design-proposals/dynamic-primary-pod-nic-name.md

 VMs running on nodes with old virt-handler and virt-launcher should continue working as expected.
 This is because old virt-handler and virt-launcher are not aware of the new field that reports the pod interface name.

-When performing migration in order to upgrade the virt-launcher pod, there won't be a change to the pod interface name.
+When performing a migration in order to upgrade the virt-launcher pod, there is an expectation that the pod's primary interface name will not change.
-Changing the primary pod interface name on migration is a non-goal.
+Changing the target pod's primary interface name on migration is a non-goal.

+However, the proposed solution could be extended to accommodate such a scenario.
+For additional details, refer to [Appendix B](#appendix-b---support-primary-interface-name-change-on-live-migration).

 ## Functional Testing Approach